Speakers on World Tapering Day 2022

 Mark himself has been taking antidepressants since he was a medical student.
 After using it for 15 years, he tried to come off this medication and he found out how incredibly hard this is, having to wrestle with many debilitating side effects.
 Mark is currently active in many fields, including lecturing for organisations including Mad in America and working with Prof. Joanna Moncrieff on research, finding evidence that depression is most likely not caused by any chemical imbalance in the brain. www.markhorowitz.org

-'My name is Dr. Louise Bundock (MA Cantab MBBS MRCPsych) and I am a Psychiatrist living and working in the North West of England, mainly in Derbyshire.
+"My name is Dr. Louise Bundock (MA Cantab MBBS MRCPsych) and I am a psychiatrist living and working in the North West of England.
 I trained in Psychiatry on the Maudsley training scheme in South London between 2011 and 2015 and have continued working as a psychiatrist ever since.
 Prior to my training in psychiatry, as a junior doctor I experienced burnout for several months and sought help, which resulted in my taking an antidepressant.
-Some years later despite tapering very slowly with the available doses of medication I have experienced a severe and protracted antidepressant syndrome which continues to date.
-I am very interested in the disconnect between medical knowledge and the lived reality for those harmed by prescribed psychiatric medication.'
+Some years later, despite tapering very slowly with the available doses of medication, I experienced a severe and protracted antidepressant syndrome which continues to date.
+I am very interested in the disconnect between medical knowledge and the lived reality for those harmed by prescribed psychiatric medication."

 On World Tapering Day I will talk about akathisia: a relatively unknown phenomenon that can occur when increasing or decreasing psychotropic drugs.
 I suffer from this condition myself.

 Because of my personal experience with psychiatry, I would like to contribute to change.
 I wrote about my experiences in my book 'Past Long Ago'.

 Dr. Dick Bijl